conzty01/RA_Scheduler/breaks/tests/README.md

-# /tests Folder
+# Breaks Module /tests Folder
-This folder contains all of the Python unittests for the Breaks Blueprint.
+This folder contains all of the Python unittests for the components of the RADSA application which reside in the Breaks module.
 The purpose of these unittests are to ensure predictable functionality of the various components of RADSA while development continues.
 These tests will be run on each Github pull request before it is allowed to be merged.

 ## Running Tests

 Developers are encouraged to run these tests on their repos before submitting a pull request to speed up the debugging process.
-The following commands will run the test suite:
+The following commands will run the test suite using the `runTests` script:

 ```
 cd \path\to\repo\
-python -m unittest discover -p "*_test.py"
+runTests
 ```

 The expected output of a repo that passes all tests should be 'OK' with all